Sue: It’s the Bristol Boys.

 Me: We can but dream.

 Sue: Hey!
-That’s not a great message to send to any kids who have pets.
+That wasn’t a great message for any kids who have pets.
 Who’s idea was that?
 She kicked him last week.

 Even the Doctor tells K9 to shut his trap.